SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 authentication to external identity providers and map those users to roles in SCS that can be used for authorization decisions when users access SCS services.

+In addition to user identities there we also see the necessity to support the use of "machine identites" (aka "workload identities" or "service accounts).
+These will probably be SCS-local accounts and have for example the purpose to grant CaaS workload access to storage resources served by the infrastructure layer.
+Exact architectural details for this are still in active discussion, but it is anticipated that the IdP component should be very useful in facilitating the integration.

 # Motivation for this document

 SCS has multiple service layers, like IaaS and CaaS, both of which running their